yoyothesheep/python-data-analysis-visualization-nyc-career-ds-062518/README.md

 Okay, very cool but boring.
 Let's start adding markers to our map.
-We can make markers by calling folium.Marker and passing in an array with the latitude and longitude of the thing we are trying to mark (e.g. `folium.Marker([latitude], [longitude])`).
+We can make markers by calling folium.Marker and passing in a list with the latitude and longitude of the thing we are trying to mark (e.g. `folium.Marker([latitude], [longitude])`).
 Let's write a function that takes in our active groups and adds a marker to our map.
 This function should be called `add_markers` and take in two parameters; a list of groups and the map to which you would like to add the marker.

 ```python